Len Keys: Business activities

 Keys ran a grocery business in the Auckland suburb of Remuera, on the corner of Remuera and Clonbern Roads, between 1907 and 1914.
 The following year, he established a passenger bus service running between Remuera and Saint Heliers, and in 1923 began a service with three buses from Saint Heliers into central Auckland.
 In 1925, ferry services from Saint Heliers to the city ceased operation, and Keys expanded his bus service on the route.
 By 1949, when his business was taken over by the Auckland Transport Board, Keys had a fleet of about 40 buses.

 Keys served as a member of the Tamaki West Road Board for nine years, and was a member of the Auckland Chamber of Commerce and the Omnibus Proprietors' Association.

 Death

 Keys died on 26 January 1958, and his ashes were buried at Purewa Cemetery.
 His wife, Margery, died in 1969.

 Honorific eponym

 Keys Terrace in the Auckland suburb of Saint Heliers is named in Keys' honour.
+Part of Devore Street in Saint Heliers was renamed Leonard Keys Terrace in 1958, but after five months the street's name was shortened to Keys Terrace.